Rondanini

 On When Genius Failed · Roger Lowenstein · Random House

-This book chronicles the dramatic rise and collapse of Long-Term Capital Management, highlighting the risks of financial innovation.
+This account details the dramatic rise and fall of Long-Term Capital Management.

 Overview